Does your child struggle with motor skills that interfere with their function and independence with everyday activities?

 Is playing with toys, playing independently/with others challenging for your child?

 Do they struggle with skills for school activities such as using a crayon/pencil, using scissors, printing, or organizational skills?

 Is self-regulation (sensory functioning, emotional regulation, or finding the right level of activity to match the task) impacting your child’s daily functioning?

 What is Occupational Therapy?

-- Visual-perceptual skills: ability to make sense of what the eyes see
+- Visual-perceptual skills – The ability to make sense of what the eyes see.

-- Motor Planning: how a child plans and carries out movement
+- Motor Planning – How a child plans and carries out movements.

-- Self-regulation: ability to manage stresses we face in our day to day lives.
-Children with difficulties with self-regulation sometimes struggle to find and maintain a level of activity to match the task.
+- Self-Regulation – The ability to manage stresses we face in our day to day to day lives.
+Children who have difficulties with self-regulation sometimes struggle to find and maintain a level of activity to match the task.

 Occupational Therapy services include assessment, direct intervention, parent/caregiver coaching and consultation.